Oceans have no boundaries

 Course Synopsis

-The training will promote excellence in integrated, multidisciplinary oceanography at a global scale.
-Scholars will receive ten months of training to include one month of formal introductory training, followed by more detailed courses emphasizing core skills (e.g. writing, scientific presentations, statistics and experimental design) and specialised scientific topics such as modelling, remote sensing, ocean-atmosphere interactions.
-Scholars will also receive training in instrumentation, sample collection and analytical protocols.
-Each scholar will conduct an independent research project during the programme.
+The training at the Alfred Wegener Institute has promoted excellence in integrated, multidisciplinary oceanography at a global scale.
+Scholars received ten months of training including one month of formal introductory training, followed by more detailed courses emphasizing core skills (e.g. writing, scientific presentations, statistics and experimental design) and specialised scientific topics such as modelling, remote sensing, ocean-atmosphere interactions.
+Scholars also received training in instrumentation, sample collection and analytical protocols.
+Each scholar conducted an independent research project during the programme.
 The scientific staff of AWI can mentor research projects in numerous fields as it is large in number and diverse, with strength in many areas of Observational Oceanography; the scientists on Helgoland and Sylt have unique expertise in biology, ecology, time-series work and coastal processes.

 Contact and more information